tmasch/bpf_be/documentation/Iconobase - Classes.md

   - breed (used e.g. for dogs, horses)
   - individuum (used e.g. for portraits of race-horses or dogs)

-- name_preferred: for the types group and species, this is normally a scientific binomial name
+- name_preferred: for the types group and species, this is normally a scientific name consisting in most cases of one or two latin words and the name of the author who described it.
+A problem: according to a custom even observed by Wikipedia, the Latin words are in italics, the author's name is in small caps.
+How could this be done? by having two different attributes? but what if there are variant names of the same structure?
 - name_translated: for the types group and species, one could use this field to give a preferred vernacular name I(probably, both the Latin and the vernacular name would be displayed together)
 - references: for some common animals, there might be references in Iconclass I(but there are only few); furthermore, one could make references to scientific databases, although I am not sure to which ones.